vacu9708/Shopping-mall/README.md

 ***Resilience***<br>
 Hystrix introduces the concept of a circuit breaker pattern, where it monitors the calls to external services.
 If a particular service or endpoint starts failing or responding slowly, Hystrix can trip the circuit breaker, preventing further calls to that service

-## Docker, Kubernetes
-For containerizing individual microservices and orchestrating them using Kubernetes

-## CI/CD
-Jenkins (in combination with github webhook, AWS EC2)<br>
-CI/CD pipelines are used to automate build, testing and deployment process.

 ---

-# Architecture
-Saga pattern for distributed transactions
-## ER diagram

-## UML diagram